darkwizard242/git-scripts/README.md

-# git-scripts
-This repository contains some utility scripts for git that may help you with automating git tasks.

 # General Information:

+## Description
+`BASH` scripts that have been developed to facilitate in terms of the following:

+* Creating a similar name tag on one or more multiple repositories as practically done in terms of Major, Minor, Hotfix or Support Releases during a software's SDLC.

+* Removing tags from one or more repositories for housekeeping purposes.

+* Creating branches out of any existing branch within one or more multiple repositories  as practically done in terms of Major, Minor, Hotfix or Support Releases during a software's SDLC.

+* Creating branches out of any existing tag within one or multiple repositories.

 ## Scripts

 1. `tag_add.sh` file does the following:
 	* will ask the user to provide user/pass interactively.
 	* will clone the repository locally.
 	* will ask for the branch that the tags needs to be created from.
 	* will ask for the name of the tag to be created.
 	* will clone the repository locally.
 	* will create a git tag locally and push it onto the remote repository.
 	* It will read on a per line basis from a file called repos.txt which contains a list of all the repositories.
 Each line contains the a single repository's name which is read, assigned a variable and used within the script using a while loop.
 In doing so, that tag will be created on each of those repositories listed in repos.txt file.

-`tag_delete.sh` file does the following:
+2. `tag_delete.sh` file does the following:
 	* will ask for git repo user/pass
 	* will ask for the tag name that needs to be removed.
 	* will clone the repository locally.
 	* will remove the tag and push it.
 	* It will read on a per line basis from a file called repos.txt which contains a list of all the repositories.
 Each line contains the a single repository's name which is read, assigned a variable and used within the script using a while loop.
 In doing so, that tag will be removed from all repositories listed in repos.txt file.

-`branch_create-from-branch.sh` file does the following:
+3. `branch_create-from-branch.sh` file does the following:
 	* will ask for git repo user/pass
 	* will ask for the name of an existing branch that you want to create a branch out of.
 	* will ask for the name of the new branch.
 	* will clone the repository locally.
 	* will create a new branch from the desired existing branch and push it onto remote.
 	* It will read on a per line basis from a file called repos.txt which contains a list of all the repositories.
 Each line contains the a single repository's name which is read, assigned a variable and used within the script using a while loop.
 In doing so, that new branch will be created onto all repositories listed in repos.txt file.

-`branch_create-from-tag.sh` file does the following:
+4. `branch_create-from-tag.sh` file does the following:
 	* will ask for git repo user/pass
 	* will ask for the name of an existing tag that you want to create a branch out of.
 	* will ask for the name of the new branch.
 	* will clone the repository locally.
 	* will create a new branch from the desired existing tag and push it onto remote.
 	* It will read on a per line basis from a file called repos.txt which contains a list of all the repositories.
 Each line contains the a single repository's name which is read, assigned a variable and used within the script using a while loop.
 In doing so, that new branch will be created onto all repositories listed in repos.txt file

+5. `repos.txt`
-`repos.txt` file contains the name of repositories as mentioned above.
-If a remote repository has been removed or a new one has been added, please modify this file to reflect the updated list of remote repositories accordingly.
+	* A file that contains the name of repositories as mentioned above.
+The above scripts read this file to perform actions.
+Each line should only contain a single repository's name and since shell scripts will be reading from this file, it's best to ensure the that `EOL` (End-of-Line) character of the file is `LF`.

 ## Assumptions: